makersacademy/airport_challenge/README.md

 The Airport can ask the plane whether it's flying or not.

-All planes start on the runway.
+Use Airport.plane to create a new plane and add it to the runway.

 Methods: